PhilipYip1988/linux/002_fedora38/readme.md

 ![img_126](./images/img_126.png)

-Notice the lack of the auto-rotate icon in the power menu:
+Notice the lack of the auto-rotate icon in the quick settings menu:

 ![img_127](./images/img_127.png)